lucho1/CronosEngine/CronosEngine/Cronos/README.md

 feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request and we might look into it. :D

+Warning!
+If you wanna work with bullet, first, integrate it, then, go to MathBuildConfig.h, look for the definition of MATH_BULLET_INTEROP, and uncomment it.
+Should work :)

 ## License
 **Copyright (c) 2019 Lucho Suaya Leiro and Roger Leon Borras**